wlsf82/EngageSphere/docs/TestCases.md

 - `<Input />`
   - It renders enabled
   - It renders disabled
+- `<Messenger />`
+  - Light mode
+    - It opens and closes the messenger
+    - It makes sure all fields are mandatory
+    - It shows and hides a success message when successfully submitting the form
 - `<Pagination />`
   - It renders in the middle page (both Prev and Next buttons are enabled)
   - It renders in the first of two pages (Prev button is disabled)